RitAreaSciencePark/Protein_Crystallization_Data_Extraction/README.md

 ### Web application

-1. Open `http://127.0.0.1:8000` in your browser.
+1. Open `http://127.0.0.1:8000` and go to **Explorer**.
-2. Enter a descriptive **sequence name** (used to name output files).
+2. Enter a **protein name** (used to name the output folder/files) and paste your **sequence** (raw or FASTA).
-3. Paste your **protein sequence** in plain amino acid string format.
+3. Choose the **sequence type** (protein / DNA / RNA) and, optionally, adjust the identity, E-value, and max-hits thresholds.
-4. Click **Run pipeline**.
+4. Click **Run search**.
-5. When complete, download the output files directly from the results panel.

-The pipeline runs as a background thread.
-Progress is pushed to the browser in real time via Server Sent Events, no polling, no page refresh required.
+5. When the results page loads, browse the interactive plot and conditions table, or download the static PDF/PNG/CSV/metadata exports.
+Past runs are listed under **History** and are reused automatically if you resubmit the same sequence and settings.

 ---